How to become a Python developer

 If you already hold a bachelor's or master’s degree in another field and want to pursue a career as a Python software developer, consider a coding boot camp.

-Let's take a closer look at what the C.S. degree and the coding boot camp entails.
+Let's take a closer look at what the computer science degree and the coding boot camp entail.

 On the positive side, a degree in coding is visible proof that you worked hard to learn how to code.
-Some companies make it mandatory that you hold a degree to be considered for a Python software developer position, but others are OK with just certifications and experience.
+Some companies make it mandatory that you hold a degree to be considered for a Python software developer position, but increasingly companies are placing greater importance on certifications and experience.

 The coding boot camp